Golden Demon: Japan

 Like in Poland, Golden Demon was celebrated only two years in Japan, in 2012 and 2013.
-It was run as a standalone event, and it took place at Games Workshop’s Japan Headquarters in Jimbocho, Tokyo.
+It was run as a standalone event, and it took place at Games Workshop's Japan Headquarters in Jimbocho, Tokyo.

 Golden Demon Japan was very poorly attended, and was one of the smallest Golden Demon competitions to have ever taken place.
 It was much closer to a local store painting competition, and a small one at that, than to a Golden Demon.

-Because of Japanese legislation, Games Workshop wasn’t allowed to award a sword to the Best of Show winner, and instead of awarding an alternative trophy, the winner received a piece of cardboard with a printed Slayer Sword, becoming an internet meme among the painting community.
+Because of Japanese legislation, Games Workshop wasn't allowed to award a sword to the Best of Show winner, and instead of awarding an alternative trophy, the winner received a piece of cardboard with a printed Slayer Sword, becoming an internet meme among the painting community.

-‘Mini Demons’
+'Mini Demons'

-In 2015, under the initiative of Alan Merrett, who had been Head Judge at Golden Demon throughout the mid-2000’s, a number of smaller, themed Golden Demon competitions were introduced, in addition to the regular Golden Demon competition.
-The first one was ‘Golden Demon Tanks’ which took place on 1st August 2015.
+In 2015, under the initiative of Alan Merrett, who had been Head Judge at Golden Demon throughout the mid-2000's, a number of smaller, themed Golden Demon competitions were introduced, in addition to the regular Golden Demon competition.
+The first one was 'Golden Demon Tanks' which took place on 1st August 2015.

-These competitions, which came to be popularly known as ‘Mini Demons’ took place exclusively at Warhammer World in Nottingham, except for 2016 when it took place in the Netherlands as part of the European Open Day.
+These competitions, which came to be popularly known as 'Mini Demons' took place exclusively at Warhammer World in Nottingham, except for 2016 when it took place in the Netherlands as part of the European Open Day.

-‘Mini Demons’ consistently suffered from extremely poor attendance, sometimes with only three entries per category, guaranteeing a win to the entrants by just attending.
-This created tensions within Games Workshop’s Studio as well as amidst fans of the competition, who heavily criticised the ‘Mini Demons’ for grossly adulterating the significance of winning a Golden Demon trophy or a Slayer Sword.
+'Mini Demons' consistently suffered from extremely poor attendance, sometimes with only three entries per category, guaranteeing a win to the entrants by just attending.
+This created tensions within Games Workshop's Studio as well as amidst fans of the competition, who heavily criticised the 'Mini Demons' for grossly adulterating the significance of winning a Golden Demon trophy or a Slayer Sword.

-In 2017, in an attempt to quell the criticisms, Games Workshop tried to reinforce the difference between the ‘Mini Demons’ and the normal Golden Demon by relabelling the latter as ‘Classic Golden Demon’ and announced that in order to differentiate the Classic Slayer Sword from the ones awarded at the ‘Mini Demons’, the former would be coated in gold.
+In 2017, in an attempt to quell the criticisms, Games Workshop tried to reinforce the difference between the 'Mini Demons' and the normal Golden Demon by relabelling the latter as 'Classic Golden Demon' and announced that in order to differentiate the Classic Slayer Sword from the ones awarded at the 'Mini Demons', the former would be coated in gold.
 This however never happened, and the 2017 winner was awarded a conventional steel Slayer Sword.
-Instead, the ‘Mini Demons’ simply stopped awarding a Slayer Sword during their last years.
+Instead, the 'Mini Demons' simply stopped awarding a Slayer Sword during their last years.

-Given the relentless discontent from the public, ‘Mini Demons’ were eventually cancelled after 2018, and they remain a dark era in the collective imagination of the competition.
+Given the relentless discontent around the 'Mini Demons', Games Workshop decided to cancel them after 2018.